Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 Any algorithm that visits every element exactly once is linear time.

-Now we enter the world of O(n log n) also called linearithmic time.
+Next is O(n log n), also called linearithmic time.

 Algorithms with O(n log n) time complexity combine two behaviors: